 Obviously, BI systems handle its namesake pretty well.
 But it’s only the CDP that offers both of these data-analysis capabilities — which, when combined, can elevate their strategies.

-Even if you don’t want to deploy data science-oriented models like these, you can utilize our CDP’s rich customer insights feature (called the Profile Recognition dashboard) to routinely evaluate these segments and augment your cross-channel marketing efforts.
+You can instead utilize our CDP’s rich customer insights feature (called the Profile Recognition dashboard) to routinely evaluate these segments and augment your marketing:

 Marketing activation makes the CDP the premier BI tool for large-scale brands

 The CDP isn’t alone in replicating the functionality of business intelligence software.

 Other popular marketing technologies have also tried to infuse the core capabilities offered by the premier business intelligence solutions in their systems as well.

 But all these martech offerings have come up short when compared to the CDP.